 First up we’ll be covering all the best things in and around Altstadt, Dusseldorf Old Town.
 Then we’ll give you the lowdown on visiting the Flingern, Kaiserswerth, Oberkassel and Benrath areas.
 And also the latest on the best farmers markets and art exhibitions in the city.

-Right at the end, there’s also a section where we’ve answered all the most FAQ’s about Dusseldorf tourism too so be sure to check that out.
+Right at the end, there’s also a section where we’ve answered all the most FAQ’s about Dusseldorf tourism like ‘is Germany safe?‘ and ‘why do people wait for the green man?’, so be sure to check that out too.

 One of the first things that’ll strike you about Dusseldorf, Germany is how much of an attractive city it is.
 Grand historic buildings sit in sync alongside new elaborate modern architecture.
 It’s a really beautiful contrast.